chainskills/chainlistv2/step1/backend/README.md

-# ChainList - Step 1
+# ChainList - Backend: Step 1

 - Create the project with Hardhat
 - Create a basic smart contract for ChainList